-- Motion Capture: One of the specialties of the partner MIRALab is the motion capture.
+- Motion Capture: One of the specialties of the partner MIRALab is motion capture.
 We were working on a virtual 3D scene including a Christian ceremony in Asinou church in Cyprus.
-An upcoming secondment in common to both ER4 and ESR13 were in the Cyprus University of Technology partner during the month of June 2015, in order for us to acquire intangible data. - 3D digitization and processing: MIRALab is specialized in the digitization of 3D objects.
+A secondment in common with both ER4 and ESR13 took place at the Cyprus University of Technology partner during the month of June 2015, in order for us to acquire intangible data. - 3D digitization and processing: MIRALab is specialized in the digitization of 3D objects.
 We proposed an application that allows to protect and promote ancient costumes.
-In collaboration with our partner "Dachverband Tanz Deutschland" in Berlin, we were developing a 3D viewer that allows the visualization of real clothes in contextual scenes.
-A secondment was also planned in July in order to reach these objectives. - Interaction and Tracking: We were developing a program that allows an interaction between a user and a character in real time.
-This work was useful to model scene in the church of Asinou (case study 1) where a real user can interact with a 3D virtual character from the church.
+In collaboration with our partner "Dachverband Tanz Deutschland" in Berlin, we developed a 3D viewer that allows the visualization of real clothes in contextual scenes.
+A secondment was also planned in July in order to reach these objectives. - Interaction and Tracking: We developed a program that allows an interaction between a user and a character in real time.
+This work was useful to model scenes in the church of Asinou (case study 1) where a real user can interact with a 3D virtual character from the church.
 We worked on recognizing gestures and the presence of people.

 My Postdoc position allowed me to continue my career in the academic field of computer vision or computer graphics.
 Both areas required theoretical and applied skills that I learnt there.
-I also improved my skills related with the research expertise as report and academic papers writing.
-Group work and knowledge sharing were also very present expertise in ITN-DCH team.
-This helped me, especially considering to follow a career in companies.
+I also improved my skills related with the research, such as expertise as report and academic paper writing.
+Group work and knowledge sharing were also very available expertise in the ITN-DCH team.
+This helped me, especially to consider following a career in companies.